Producer gas

 Producer gas is a fuel gas manufactured by blowing air and steam simultaneously through a coke or coal fire.
 It mainly consists of carbon monoxide (CO), hydrogen (H_{2}), as well as substantial amounts of nitrogen (N_{2}).
 The caloric value of the producer gas is low (mainly because of its high nitrogen content), and the technology is obsolete.
 Improvements over producer gas, also obsolete, include water gas, where the solid fuel is treated intermittently with air and steam, and, far more efficiently, synthesis gas, where the solid fuel is replaced with methane.

 In the US, producer gas may also be referred to by other names based on the fuel used for production, such as wood gas.
 Producer gas may also be referred to as suction gas, referring to the way the air was drawn into the gas generator by an internal combustion engine.

+Etymology

+The names for this combustible gas across different European languages reflect either the mechanical apparatus used for its creation or the specific chemical process of its generation.

+English: Producer gas

+The term Producer gas is derived from the industrial equipment used to manufacture it: the "gas producer".
+In the 19th century, a "producer" referred to a furnace—typically a shaft furnace—designed to "produce" a combustible gas through the incomplete combustion of solid fuel (such as coal or coke).
+Unlike "coal gas," which was distilled in a retort, this gas was the direct result of a continuous industrial production cycle within the unit.

+German: Generatorgas

+In German-speaking regions, the gas is known as Generatorgas, referencing the generator.
+This term describes the shaft furnace where air is passed through a deep bed of incandescent fuel.
+The etymology emphasizes that the gas is "generated" by the chemical reduction of carbon dioxide into carbon monoxide within the unit.

+Other European Names

+The nomenclature across Europe often varies based on the specific patent or chemical additive involved: